GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

 We will be using QUAST 3.1

 ### To run QUAST, we need to use the contig files that are in the output directory from both assemblers
-For organization, we what our outputs to be placed in our QUAST directory.
+For organization, we whan our outputs to be placed in our QUAST directory.

 - **Code for SPAdes**
 ```